loociano/tamatown/README.md

 SWF files for games were first recovered by [SA311 in this TamaTalk thread](http://www.tamatalk.com/IB/topic/190374-tama-earth-expos-games-v5famitama/) using the [web archive (Jan 30, 2010)](http://web.archive.org/web/20100130042932/http://famitama.com/pc/index_en.html) and continued by this project.

-See all recovered files [here](https://github.com/loociano/tamatown/tree/master/v5).
+See all files recovered by the Wayback Machine [here](http://web.archive.org/web/*/famitama.com/pc/*).

 ### Auth